akaabdullahmateen/roadmap/documentation/css/cascade/index.md

 The cascade lies at the core of CSS, as emphasized by the name: _**Cascading** Style Sheets_.
 When a selector matches an element, the property value from the origin with the highest precedence gets applied, even if the selector from a lower precedence origin or layer has greater specificity.

-This article explains what the cascade is and the order in which {{Glossary("CSS")}} [declarations](/en-US/docs/Web/API/CSSStyleDeclaration) cascade, covering cascade layers and origin type.
+This article explains what the cascade is and the order in which declarations cascade, covering cascade layers and origin type.
 Understanding origin precedence is key to understanding the cascade.

 ## Origin types

 The CSS cascade algorithm's job is to select CSS declarations in order to determine the correct values for CSS properties.
-CSS declarations come from different origin types: **[User-agent stylesheets](#user-agent_stylesheets)**, **[Author stylesheets](#author_stylesheets)**, and **[User stylesheets](#user_stylesheets)**.
+CSS declarations come from different origin types: **User-agent stylesheets**, **Author stylesheets**, and **User stylesheets**.

-Though style sheets come from these different origins and can be within different [layers](/en-US/docs/Web/CSS/@layer) in each of these origins, they overlap in scope; to make this work, the cascade algorithm defines how they interact.
+Though style sheets come from these different origins and can be within different layers in each of these origins, they overlap in scope; to make this work, the cascade algorithm defines how they interact.
 Before addressing the interactions, let's define some terms:

 ### User-agent stylesheets